-On the financial services front, customers can choose from a suite of products to help manage all their financial needs on a daily basis.
-This includes managing all payments via the Dhani Wallet or Dhani Card, access to personal finance via loans and the Dhani Credit Line, securing your family with personal and medical insurance, and growing your wealth smart stock broking solutions.
+On the financial services front, customers can use the Dhani App to choose from a suite of products to help manage their financial needs on a daily basis.
+This includes managing all payments through the "Dhani Card" or "Dhani Wallet"; and access to personal finance through "Dhani Credit Line", for securing our customers and their families with personal and medical insurance, and for stock broking solutions.